nodejs/community-committee/governance/README.md

 That should happen continuously on GitHub and be handled by the larger group of Collaborators.

-Any community member or contributor can ask that something be reviewed by the CommComm by logging a GitHub issue.
+Any community member or contributor can ask that something needs to be reviewed by the CommComm by logging a GitHub issue.
 Any Collaborator, CommComm member, or the meeting chair can bring the issue to the CommComm's attention by applying the `cc-review` label.
 If consensus-seeking among CommComm members fails for a